At its essence and in its most powerful form, communication is about an exchange of perspective that results in the formation of a relationship.

-We’d go further.
+As communications consultants with over two decades of experience, we go further.
+Otherwise we’d go further than what?
 Large organizations undervalue and underestimate the power of communication, not just as a functional area (Corporate Communication), but as a value, discipline and cultural characteristic by an even greater ratio.

-With a roster of veteran executives among our team and a wide array of skillsets — from storytelling to measurement — communication is an area of deep expertise at Gagen MacDonald.
+With a roster of veteran executives among our communications consulting team and a wide array of skill sets — from storytelling to measurement — internal communication is an area of deep expertise at Gagen MacDonald.

-Specifically, we help clients in two ways.
-First, we partner with them to create and implement communication solutions to complex strategic challenges.
+First, we partner with them to create and implement internal communication solutions to complex strategic challenges.
 Second, we build and enhance the capabilities of their Corporate Communication department, as well as executives and leaders across the company.